Easter Entertaining with Hadley Pottery

-It’s Easter Entertaining with Hadley Pottery for all you collectors!
+A traditional Easter table with Hadley Pottery for all you collectors!
 We’re showing you how to incorporate this spring collection into Easter brunch, along with recipes to include in your menu.
-These ideas plus more from our Easter entertaining guide will have you ready for hosting the holiday celebration.

 I’m excited to share this tablescape incorporating Hadley Pottery.
 These patterns are collectibles for many families so we’re putting them into an Easter brunch setting.

-I wanted to stay true to the traditional style of the dishes so I set a runner of burlap, flowers, and classic Easter decor, down the center of the table.
+I wanted to stay true to the traditional style of the dishes so I placed a burlap runner, flowers, and classic Easter decorations, down the center of the table.

-Neutral toned speckled eggs from the craft store are displayed under a glass cloche, and tiny ceramic bunnies are scattered about the table.
+Display neutral toned speckled eggs from the craft store under a glass cloche.
+Add tiny ceramic bunny figurines around the table.

 A bundle of flowers from the grocery store fills small vases and adds life to the table.